h5law/h5law.github.io/content/posts/integer-factorisation.md

 ```

 By using $25$ rounds we can achieve almost 100% accuracy and can probabilistically
-guarantee the primality of $n$ for arbitrarily large numbers.
+guarantee the primality of $n$ for arbitrarily large numbers, using random bases
+during the test - by forcing the use of $2$ as a base we increase the chance
+of determining whether a number is prime.

 ## AKS Primality Test